Renormalization of crossing probabilities in the dilute Potts model: Towards hexagonal analogues of crossing events from the random cluster renormalization argument

 To obtain boundary dependent RSW results on $\textbf{H}$ in all $4$ cases, we identify crossing events in the planar renormalization argument in addition to difficulties associated with applying the planar argument to the push forward of similarly defined horizontal and vertical crossing events under $\mu_{G,x,n}^{\tau}$ on $(\textbf{T})^{*} = \textbf{H}$.
 In what follows, we describe all planar crossing events in the argument.

-First, planar crossing events across translates of horizontal crossings across short rectangles of equal aspect ratio are combined to obtain horizontal crossings across long rectangles, through the introduction of a lower bound to the probability of the intersection that all short rectangles are simultaneously crossed horizontally with FKG.
-On $\textbf{H}$, the probability of the intersection of horizontal crossing events of \textbf{first type} can be readily generalized to produce longer horizontal crossings from the intersection of shorter ones, through an adaptation of {[14, Lemma 9]}.
+First, planar crossing events across translates of horizontal crossings across short rectangles of equal aspect ratio are combined to obtain horizontal crossings across long rectangles, through the introduction of a lower bound to the probability of the intersection that all short rectangles are simultaneously crossed horizontally with (FKG).
+On $\textbf{H}$, the probability of the intersection of horizontal crossing events can be readily generalized to produce longer horizontal crossings from the intersection of shorter ones, through an adaptation of \textbf{Lemma 9} in {[14]}.
+The forthcoming arguments for the loop $O(n)$ model are related to conditioning on the existence of distinct connected components, a few configurations of which are depicted in \textbf{Figure} \textit{4}, \textbf{Figure} \textit{5} and \textbf{Figure} \textit{7}.
+Possible choices of symmetric domains that can be constructed from distinct connected components are depicted in \textbf{Figure} \textit{6}.